 If so, you must know your audience and provide messages to potential clients and consumers in a language that will both be understood and that your prospective audience will embrace.

 Even the Indian government itself has encountered confusion in determining what language to use in the densely populated and diverse nation.
-This is clearly illustrated in a recent Gujarati High Court legal opinion that held that Hindi, one of the “national languages of India,” was essentially a “foreign language” to Gujaratis.
+This is clearly illustrated in a 2012 Gujarati High Court legal opinion that held that Hindi, one of the “national languages of India,” was essentially a “foreign language” to Gujaratis.

 Indian Law Requires Notices in “Main Language”